santhoshawsengineer/Hotstar-App/README.md

-To run the project, just need to put the GitHub url in the jenkins pipeline and trigger the job.
+////To run the project, just need to put the GitHub url in the jenkins pipeline and trigger the job.

-That's it the project is up and running you will see a hotstar clone app webpage.
+That's it the project is up and running you will see a hotstar clone app webpage.////